Let’s face the music right away.

 You will need to buy the node’s currency and hold it in the node wallet as a minimum to start running your node as a masternode.

-Staking might be the easiest way to get some extra income on some of the cryptocurrencies you hold.
+Staking might be the easiest way to get extra income on a cryptocurrencies you hold.
+Clearly, as with masternode management, you need to hold the crypto in question.

 In the past you could earn up to 10% extra coins in a year by just holding and staking them.
 As the barrier to start staking gradually became lower, the earnings also decreased.